 \subsection{GAEA on NAS-Bench-1Shot1}

-NAS-Bench-1Shot1 \citep{zela:20b} considers a subset of NAS-Bench-101 \citep{ying:19} that allows the benchmarking of weight-sharing methods on three different search spaces over CIFAR-10.
-The search spaces differ in the number of nodes considered as well as the number of input edges per node, which jointly affects the search space size.
-Specifically, search space 1 has 2487 possible architectures, search space 2 has 3609 possible architectures, and search space 3 has 24066 possible architectures.
-For all three search spaces, a single operation from $\{$3x3 convolution, 1x1 convolution, 3x3 max-pool$\}$ is applied to the sum of inputs to a node.

-Of the weight-sharing methods benchmarked by \citep{zela:20b}, PC-DARTS achieves the best performance on 2 of the 3 search spaces.
-Therefore, we apply GAEA again to PC-DARTS to investigate the impact of a geometry-aware approach on these search spaces.
-Figure~\ref{fig:nasbench1shot1} shows that GAEA PC-DARTS consistently finds better architectures on average than PC-DARTS and thus exceeds the performance of the best method from \citep{zela:20b} on 2 of the 3 search spaces.
-We hypothesize that the benefits of GAEA are limited on this benchmark due to the near-saturation of NAS methods on its search spaces.
-In particular, existing NAS methods already obtain within $1\%$ test error of the top architecture in each space, while the standard deviations of the test error for the top architectures in each space when evaluated with different initializations are $0.37\%$, $0.23\%$ and $0.19\%$, respectively.
+NAS-Bench-1Shot1 \citep{zela:20b} is a subset of NAS-Bench-101 \citep{ying:19} that allows benchmarking weight-sharing methods on three search spaces over CIFAR-10 that differ in the number of nodes considered and the number of input edges per node.
+Of the weight-sharing methods benchmarked by \citet{zela:20b}, we found that PC-DARTS achieves the best performance on 2 of 3 search spaces, so we again evaluate GAEA PC-DARTS here.
+Figure~\ref{fig:nasbench1shot1} shows that GAEA PC-DARTS consistently finds better architectures on average than PC-DARTS and thus exceeds the performance of the best method from \citet{zela:20b} on 2 of 3 search spaces.
+We hypothesize that the benefits of GAEA are limited here due to the near-saturation of NAS methods.
+In particular, existing methods obtain within $1\%$ test error of the top network in each space, while the latters' test errors when evaluated with different initializations are $0.37\%$, $0.23\%$ and $0.19\%$, respectively.